Medication Administration in Childcare Programs

 (Only visible when editing pages) Click here to configure the hidden form.

-This article will walk you through the essential components of safe medication administration in a childcare setting.
-You'll learn about proper documentation, the "Five Rights" of medication administration, staff training, and how to communicate effectively with families.
+This article walks you through the essential components of safe medication administration in a childcare program.
+You will learn about proper documentation, the five rights of medication administration, staff training, and how to communicate effectively with families.
 By implementing these best practices, you can create a safe environment that protects the children in your care and reduces liability for your program.

-A medication administration form is your program's foundational tool for safety and communication.
-It’s a formal document that gives you legal permission to administer medication to a child and provides all the necessary details to do so correctly.
-Without a complete and accurate form, your program is exposed to significant risks.
+A medication administration form is a formal document that gives your program legal permission to administer medication to a child.
+It provides all the necessary details to give the medicine correctly and serves as your foundational tool for safety and communication.
+Without a complete and accurate form, your program faces significant risks.

-Every form should be clear, comprehensive, and easy for both staff and families to understand.
+Every form must be clear, comprehensive, and easy for both staff and families to understand.
 Key components include:

 • Child's information: Full name and date of birth.

-• Parent/guardian information: Full name, signature, and contact details.
+• Family information: Full name, signature, and contact details of the parent or guardian.

 • Medication details: Name of the medication, dosage, and the reason for administration.